2014 AFC President's Cup

-The 2014 AFC President's Cup was the tenth and the last edition of the AFC President's Cup, a football competition organized by the Asian Football Confederation (AFC) for clubs from "emerging countries" in Asia.
+The 2014 AFC President's Cup was the tenth edition of the AFC President's Cup, a football competition organized by the Asian Football Confederation (AFC) for clubs from "emerging countries" in Asia, and the final edition under the AFC President's Cup title, as the competition was relaunched under the name AFC Challenge League starting in 2024–25.
 Balkan were the defending champions, but failed to qualify for the tournament.

-On 25 November 2013, the AFC Competitions Committee proposed that the 2014 AFC President's Cup to be the last edition of the competition.
-Starting from 2015, league champions of "emerging countries" are eligible to participate in the AFC Cup qualifying play-off.
+On 25 November 2013, the AFC Competitions Committee proposed the year of 2014 to be the last edition of the competition.
+Starting from 2015, league champions of emerging countries were eligible to participate in the AFC Cup qualifying play-off.

 In the final, HTTU Aşgabat of Turkmenistan defeated Rimyongsu of North Korea 2–1, and became the second consecutive team from Turkmenistan to win the AFC President's Cup.

 Venues

 Teams

 The AFC laid out the procedure for deciding the participating associations, with the final decision to be made by the AFC on 26 November 2013.
 The following changes to the list of participating associations may be made from the 2013 AFC President's Cup if the AFC approves the following applications made by any association: